vrao423/CustomDynamicTypeFont/README.md

 Custom Dynamic Type Font
 =====================

-While implementing dynamic type for a project and created this small library to implement custom dynamic type fonts.
-With the announcement for auto resizing cells, Dynamic Type will become even more important.
-Download the app that currently uses this library here: www.appstore.com/QEDC
+While implementing dynamic type for a project and I created this small library to implement custom dynamic type fonts.
+I think Apple overlooked this easy but important functionality with Dynamic Type.

+And with the announcement for auto resizing cells in iOS 8, Dynamic Type will become even more important.

+Download the app that currently uses this library in the store here: www.appstore.com/QEDC

 ----------
 Requirements
 ----------
 This will only work for iOS 7.
+I will begin testing with iOS 8 soon.

 ----------
 Installation